Introduction to Modeling (Part 1, Basics)

 For now, we'll use the "Table" visualization---which isn't ideal either, but we'll improve on it next time.

-This instance contains a single board, and it has 9 entries.
-Player O has moved in all of them (the 0 suffix of O0 in the display is an artifact of how Forge's engine works; ignore it for now).
+in the display is an artifact of how Forge's engine works; ignore it for now).
 It's worth noticing two things:

-• We didn't say how to find that instance.
+been cheating?
+But the fact is that this board satisfies the constraints we have written so far.
+Forge produces it simply because our model isn't yet restrictive enough, and for no other reason.
+"Cheating" doesn't exist yet. - We didn't say how to find that instance.
 We just said what we wanted, and the tool performed some kind of search to find it.
 So far the objects are simple, and the constraints basic, but hopefully the power of the idea is coming into focus.

 Testing Our Predicate